With sizzling temperatures claiming more than 300 lives this month in

 (AP)

-Indian village women carry drinking water in plastic containers on their head as they walk back to their village after collecting it from an almost dried up well in Samba district, some 40 kilometres (25 miles) from Jammu, India, Friday, April 29, 2016.
+without enough water for their daily needs.
+Indian village women collect drinking water from an almost dried up well at Talad village in Samba district, some 40 kilometres (25 miles) from Jammu, India, Friday, April 29, 2016.
 Much of India is reeling under a weekslong heat wave and severe drought conditions that have decimated crops, killed livestock and left at least 330 million Indians without enough water for their daily needs.

 Indian village women carry plastic containers on their head to collect drinking water from an almost dried up well at Talad village in Samba district, some 40 kilometres (25 miles) from Jammu, India, Friday, April 29, 2016.
 Much of India is reeling under a weekslong heat wave and severe drought conditions that have decimated crops, killed livestock and left at least 330 million Indians without enough water for their daily needs.